alia6784/sep10-freedom-project/blog/entry05.md

 </html>

-# skils
+## skils

-Some skills that I have learned doing this project is being able to create a website from scratch and knowing how webiste works
+Some skills that I have learned doing this project is being able to create a website from scratch and knowing how webiste works and how bootstraps and templates can help me make websites when i dont want to start from the beginning like how we are doing righit now for our websites we can save time be using templates.